Skip to content

 Do I need to renew my plumber license?

 Yes, you need to renew your plumber license in North Carolina every year to stay eligible as a certified plumber.
 If you currently hold an active license, you can renew your license online.
 If you renew an older license, you must submit your completed paperwork and payment to the Board Office.
-You’ll also have to pay a $25 late fee.
+All licenses cost $150 to renew, but a late renewal will cost you an extra $25 late fee.

 Unlike in some other states, continuing education is no longer required by the North Carolina State Board for you to renew your plumbing license.
 Still, it’s a good idea for plumbing professionals to regularly take courses relevant to their work to stay up to date on current code, best practices, and emerging technologies.